 Does marriage counseling really work or not?
 This answer depends on various factors.

-Marriage Counseling might work miracles for one relationship but for another it could make it worse.
-Let’s turn to statistics for the answer to clear this question “does marriage counseling effectively work?”.
-Looking at statistics will provide couples with insight and guidance.
-It does not matter if the marriage is starting out or if it is already getting rocky.
-These following statistics will help determine if marriage counseling is right for you.
+Marriage Counseling might work miracles for one relationship.
+For another it could make it worse.
+Let’s turn to statistics for the answer to clear the question “does marriage counseling effectively work?”.
+Looking at statistics provides couples with insight and guidance.
+It does not matter if the marriage is starting out or if it is already rocky.
+These statistics will help you determine if marriage counseling is right for you.

 1) Statistics Reveal High Client Satisfaction Rates.